Exclusive: Bank of America in talks with U.S. on probe of Merrill - sources

-On Wednesday, the No. 2 U.S. bank reported it took a $6 billion charge to cover litigation expenses, a figure that far exceeded the legal settlements the bank has announced recently.
+On Wednesday, the No. 2 U.S. bank reported it took a $6 billion (3 billion pounds) charge to cover litigation expenses, a figure that far exceeded the legal settlements the bank has announced recently.

 The sources did not say whether Bank of America and the government have discussed a specific settlement amount to resolve the Merrill probe.